 Most iconic view: Many people come to Great Basin National Park to see the world’s oldest living organism – the bristlecone pine.
 These rugged trees can live to be more than 5000 years old.
 And are known to withstand extreme conditions.
 The 2.8-mile (roundtrip) Bristlecone Trail is a wonderful way to experience these unique trees.
 The thick and twisted trunks of the bristlecone pines are an impressive sight, and interpretive signs along the trail provide interesting facts about their history and means of survival.

 Interesting fact: There is proof of human inhabitance in Great Basin dating back 12,000 years ago.

 Great Sand Dunes National Park

-Great Sand Dunes National Park is nestled against the rugged Sangre de Cristo Mountains and is home to the tallest dunes in North America.
-We found the park to be extremely quiet and only saw a handful of people during our May visit.
-I have heard it can get a little busier on a summer weekend, but overall Great Sand Dunes is said to be one of the least crowded national parks in the country.
+The Great Sand Dunes National Park is nestled against the rugged Sangre de Cristo Mountains.
+And is home to the tallest dunes in North America.
+We also found the park to be extremely quiet and only saw a handful of people during our May visit.
+I have heard it can get a little busier on a summer weekend.
+But overall Great Sand Dunes is said to be one of the least crowded national parks in the country.

 Gates of the Arctic National Park

 The Gates of the Arctic National Park is just like it sounds – a slice of natural beauty within the parameter of the Arctic Circle.
 It’s wildly rugged and at only 11,177 visitors in 2017, it may just top the list of least crowded national parks.
 Similar to its neighboring park Kobuk Valley, Gates of the Arctic is extremely remote and does not have developed facilities of any kind.
 There are no roads or maintained trails.
 And visitors have a choice of plane or foot for accessing the park.